Different teachers recommend different beginner bonsai trees. However, most agree the following plants are some of the best bonsai starter plants.

 I consider the above plants to be some of the best overall beginner bonsai trees.
-There are many, many more varieties to investigate.
+There are many more types of bonsai to investigate.

-If you are thinking of growing indoors only, see Indoor Bonsai Trees
+If you are thinking of growing indoors only, see beginner bonsai trees for indoors.

 Once you make a selection, but sure to get specific information about the care.
 Not all bonsai require the same care!